J-Haze/Wheres-Waldo/README.md

 🔗 **Live preview** of the app is [here](https://j-haze.github.io/Wheres-Waldo/).

 ### Purpose: ###
 Intergrate React front-end with Firebase back-end to create a full stack web application.
-The app lets you compete to find "Waldo" on various maps, and compare your time to others'.
+The app lets you compete to find "Waldo" on various maps, and compare your time to others.

 ### Features: ###